Bring a circus to your community - not only is it an

 show, with the times clearly stated.
 Number the tickets so that you

-can easily see how many are left and sell them at school
+can easily see how many are left and sell them at local

 - Ask for a copy of your suppliers' public liability insurance.